-- 1. Remedial actions.
-Pursuant to RCW 90.58.355, any person conducting a remedial action at a facility pursuant to a consent decree, order, or agreed order issued pursuant to chapter 70.105D RCW, or to the department of ecology when it conducts a remedial action under chapter 70.105D RCW. - 2.
-Boatyard improvements to meet NPDES permit requirements.
-Pursuant to RCW 90.58.355, any person installing site improvements for storm water treatment in an existing boatyard facility to meet requirements of a national pollutant discharge elimination system storm water general permit. - 3.
+Remedial actions.
+Pursuant to RCW 90.58.355, any person conducting a remedial action at a facility pursuant to a consent decree, order, or agreed order issued pursuant to chapter 70.105D RCW, or to the department of ecology when it conducts a remedial action under chapter 70.105D RCW.

+- 3. Boatyard improvements to meet NPDES permit requirements.
+Pursuant to RCW 90.58.355, any person installing site improvements for storm water treatment in an existing boatyard facility to meet requirements of a national pollutant discharge elimination system storm water general permit. - 4.
 WSDOT facility maintenance and safety improvements.
-Pursuant to RCW 90.58.356, Washington State Department of Transportation projects and activities meeting the conditions of RCW 90.58.356 are not required to obtain a Substantial Development Permit, Conditional Use Permit, Variance, letter of exemption, or other local review. - 4.
-Projects consistent with an environmental excellence program agreement pursuant to RCW 90.58.045. - 5.
-Projects authorized through the Energy Facility Site Evaluation Council process, pursuant to chapter 80.50 RCW. - 6.
-Certain activities which may be considered to have a de minimis impact, including but not limited to repairing or replacing individual dock boards (versus a larger project that amounts to greater than 50% replacement), small, non-permanent fire pits, and landscaping retaining walls within already landscaped areas.
+Pursuant to RCW 90.58.356, Washington State Department of Transportation projects and activities meeting the conditions of RCW 90.58.356 are not required to obtain a Substantial Development Permit, Conditional Use Permit, Variance, letter of exemption, or other local review. - 5.
+Projects consistent with an environmental excellence program agreement pursuant to RCW 90.58.045. - 6.
+Projects authorized through the Energy Facility Site Evaluation Council process, pursuant to chapter 80.50 RCW.